skybert/skybert-net/src/linux/debian/debian-on-thinkpad-x1.md

 category: linux
 tags: debian, linux, alsa

-Debian stable (as of 2015-05) installed practically without an itch.
+Debian stable (as of 2015-05) installed practically without a hitch.
 Most things "just worked" after installing the necessary packages from the official Debian repositories, including wireless and suspend to RAM.
 However, as always there were a few things I had to tweak to get everything the way I wanted to.
 On this page, I've